 How pumpkin purée is made

-Pumpkin purée can be made with several different methods of cooking, but the main idea is that you cook the pumpkin until the flesh is very soft, scoop the flesh out of the skins, and (as you might expect) purée it in a blender or food processor until it is smooth.
-You don’t need to add anything to the purée, just use it pure in any recipe that calls for pumpkin purée.
+Pumpkin purée can be made with several different methods of cooking, but the main idea is that you cook the pumpkin until the flesh is very soft, scoop the flesh out of the skins, and (as you might expect) purée it in a blender or the bowl of a food processor until it is smooth.
+You don’t need to add anything to it, just use pure pumpkin puree in any recipe that calls for it.

-I prefer to bake my pumpkins rather than boil them, keeping more of the nutritional value and rich flavour inside of the pumpkin rather than having it leech into boiling water and get discarded.
+My favorite cooking method is to bake my pumpkins until they have a golden brown look to them, rather than boil them, keeping more of the nutritional value and rich flavour inside of the pumpkin rather than having it leech into boiling water and get discarded.
+Plus, the roasted pumpkin flesh gives a flavor which really is one of a kind.

 What are “pie pumpkins”?